M66B/FairEmail/FAQ.md

 If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme.

+By default auto optimize in the receive settings is enabled, which will switch an account to periodically checking for new messages when the email server:

+* Says '*Still here*' within 3 minutes
+* The email server does not support push messages
+* The keep-alive interval is lower than 12 minutes

 <br />

 <a name="faq40"></a>